-Phil van Allen helps imagine, prototype, and realize effective and creative AI driven products, services, ecosystems, and experiences.
-We co-invented Animistic Design, giving personality to AI by developing backstories, characters, and POVs.
+Commotion imagines, prototypes, and realizes inspiring AI products, services, ecosystems, and experiences.
+We invented Animistic Design, giving personality to AI by developing backstories, characters, and POVs that reveal the character of the system - affordances, limits, and biases.

 Emerging technologies like AI have unexpected affordances, limits, ethical implications, and outcomes: to keep pace, you need provocative new visions, tools and methods.